StackOps/python-automationclient/_sources/Zone.txt

 What is a Zone?
 ---------------

-An Openstack deployment **zone** is usually called a Server Zone as well.
-A Zone allows the division of deployments within logical groups enabling better instance distribution.
-A Zone requires, at least, an API node, a Scheduler, a MySQL database and a RabbitMQ.
-A Nova Zone commonly contains, as well, Volume Storage nodes and Computing nodes.
+An Openstack deployment **zone is usually called a Server Zone as well**.
+A zone allows the division of deployments within logical groups enabling better instance distribution.
+A zone requires, at least, an API node, a Scheduler, a MySQL database and a RabbitMQ.
+A zone commonly contains, as well, Volume Storage nodes and Computing nodes.

-A Zone does not share any component with others.
-The only way a Zone can communicate with another is through the Openstack API, although this requires the Zones to be hierarchically configured to be able to see one another.
+A zone does not share any component with others.
+The only way a zone can communicate with another is through the Openstack API, although this requires the zones to be hierarchically configured to be able to see one another.

 What can I do with a Zone?
 --------------------------